bookit-app/provider-services/src/services/offering-notification-processor/README.md

 This service exposes and HTTP(s) POST API which enables the processing of the events published onto the service-change-notification pubsub topic.
 This service does not expose any routes publicly outside of GCP and the client cannot call this function.

-- [Payload](./src/payload-validations.js): This defines the expected payload for this service
 - [Route](./src/index.js): The route which is directly exposed by this service is defined when the express POST route is registered.

 ## Component Descriptions